Importance and impact of exercise

 Increase in the number of mitochondria

 - Exercise helps the body make more mitochondria.
-The more people exercise, the more mitochondria they make.
+The more the exercise, the more will be the production of mitochondria.

-- Mitochondria, Also known as Pran in Ayurveda, are small structures found in most cells.
-They are often referred to as the “powerhouse” of the cell.
+- Mitochondria, Also known as Pran in Ayurveda, are small structures found in most cells and are often referred to as the “powerhouse” of the cell.

 - Mitochondria transform energy from food into cellular energy.
 Exercise increases the number of mitochondria improving your body’s ability to produce energy.